 Alan Chu, the third-generation owner of the 30-year-old Dixon Street stalwart agrees.
 “People who come to Chinatown at night tend to stay closer to Darling Harbour.
 They think it’s too dark over on this side, there’s no light, and nothing to take photos of.”

-Chu greets our group with refreshing house-made sweet soy milk, and Taiwanese-style rice rolls which he describes as “Asian burritos”.
+Chu greets our group with refreshing house-made sweet soy milk, and Taiwanese-style rice rolls that he describes as “Asian burritos”.
 The classic Taiwanese breakfast food is designed for people to grab on their way to work and is made with glutinous rice, pork floss and pickled radish wrapped around a crunchy fried bread stick.
 “It gives you the energy and the protein you need for the day,” Chu says.

 What’s a trip to Chinatown without dumplings?
 Nanjing Dumpling is located next to artist Jason Wing’s Astro Boy-esque figures in artwork In Between Two Worlds on Kimber Lane.
 Nanjing Dumpling is one of the only places in Sydney where you can find Nanjing-style tangbao, a thicker, soupier and overall bigger type of xiaolongbao, Shanghai’s famous soup dumplings.